Part 1 – Dolby Atmos in Logic Pro

 Headphones

 If you have Logic Pro and a pair of headphones, you’re basically good to go.
 This is a perfect way for you to try out Atmos as it doesn’t cost anything extra and is part of Logic Pro.
 If you have Apple’s own headphones (or Beats), you can also try their own Spatial Audio which is optimized for their own products.
-A cool effect you can try is “Head Tracking” which creates a virtual room around your head and allows you to move within it.
+A cool feature you can try is “Head Tracking” which creates a virtual room around your head and allows you to move within it.
 This is also available in the Logic project so you can work directly in it.

 If you use Apple’s phones and headphones, you can also scan your own face to create a unique listening profile optimized for you.